Walgreens The Thread

 Nausea medicine for adults

 Prescription and over-the-counter (OTC) nausea medicine is available to help ease nausea and vomiting.
 Note that nausea does not always need to be treated with medication, and many medicines can cause side effects.
+Seek medical attention if you have other symptoms with nausea, such as chest pain, severe headache, confusion or signs of dehydration.
+Nausea can also be a symptom of a more serious health condition, such as appendicitis.
 Always talk to your healthcare provider or pharmacist before taking any medicine for nausea.
 Some medications may not be helpful for certain causes of nausea, while other medicines may not be recommended for you based on your age, health, medicines you take and other factors.

 OTC nausea medication options include: